albangaignard/albangaignard.github.io/_pages/about.md

 Since 2019 I co-lead the IFB interoperability working group and represents the french activities in this domain for the European ELIXIR infrastructure.

-Since 2020, I co-leads the R2P2 interdisciplinary project funded by CNRS, and aimed at better sharing and citing scientific workflows.
+Since 2020, I co-lead the R2P2 interdisciplinary project funded by CNRS, and aimed at better sharing and citing scientific workflows.